Roberto888888/Project-Lens-Quality-Assessment/4-Calibration/README.md

 This is a dumb solution because it's a brute check over the entire group of images to determine rejection conditions.
 We didn't have more intelligent ideas to remove unuseable data.

+The check for faintness is performed first because it causes the rejection of the higher amount of images so that the check fro multiple objects in a ROI is performed on fewer images.